Sell Your Manufacturing Business in Los Angeles

 Step 1: Confidential Valuation — We analyze your financials, certifications, defense contracts, and real estate using recent comparable transactions closed across LA County.

-Step 2: Pre-Sale Optimization — We audit your SCAQMD permits, ITAR compliance, labor practices (including PAGA exposure), and environmental status to eliminate deal-killing surprises before buyers see your books.
+Step 2: Pre-Sale Optimization — We audit your SCAQMD permits, ITAR compliance, Measure ULA exposure, PAGA labor risk, environmental status, and customer concentration to eliminate deal-killing surprises before buyers see your books.
+Four to eight weeks of pre-sale work can add a full turn of EBITDA to your exit multiple.

 Step 3: Targeted Buyer Outreach — We market your business confidentially to our vetted network of strategic buyers, private equity groups, and defense aggregators actively acquiring in Los Angeles County.